acul009/svalin/readme.md

 - [ ] Fix as many warnings as possible

 ## Bigger
-- [ ] Add translation to flutter app
 - [ ] Add documentation for all public RPC types
 - [ ] Add support for IPv6
 - [ ] Rate Limiting